farastu-who/GIS-DL/README.md

 1. SpaceNet: SpaceNet is a series of open-source satellite imagery datasets focused on various geospatial challenges.
 2. OpenStreetMap (OSM): OSM is a collaborative mapping project that allows users to contribute and access geospatial data.
 Power grid lines are sometimes mapped in OSM, and you can extract aerial imagery from various sources associated with OSM data.
 3. National Renewable Energy Laboratory (NREL) datasets: NREL provides a collection of geospatial datasets related to renewable energy, including solar and wind energy.
 These datasets often encompass aerial imagery that may include power grid lines in proximity to renewable energy installations.
-4. DeepGlobe : The DeepGlobe dataset focuses on several computer vision tasks related to satellite imagery, such as road extraction, building detection, and land cover classification.
+4. DeepGlobe: The DeepGlobe dataset focuses on several computer vision tasks related to satellite imagery, such as road extraction, building detection, and land cover classification.
 However, it does not provide annotations or labels specifically for power grid lines.
-5. TTPLA: This is a public dataset which is a collection of aerial images on Transmission Towers (TTs) and Powers Lines (PLs).
+5. TTPLA: This is a public dataset that is a collection of aerial images of Transmission Towers (TTs) and Powers Lines (PLs).
 An example from the dataset is shown below.

 ![TTPLA dataset](https://github.com/farastu-who/GIS-DL/assets/34352153/1e039ce2-0194-403a-b472-e2ac3ca4ce4f)

-For object detection, the images need to be annoted with bounding boxes and the following steps are needed:
+For object detection, the images need to be annotated with bounding boxes, and the following steps are needed:

 1. Image Annotation: It involves manually or semi-automatically labeling objects of interest within an image with corresponding annotations.
 These annotations provide ground truth information that helps train object detection models to identify and localize objects in new, unseen images.
-2. Bounding Boxes:A bounding box is a rectangular region defined by four points: the coordinates of the top-left corner (x, y) and the bottom-right corner (x+w, y+h), where w and h are the width and height of the box, respectively.
+2. Bounding Boxes: A bounding box is a rectangular region defined by four points: the coordinates of the top-left corner (x, y) and the bottom-right corner (x+w, y+h), where w and h are the width and height of the box, respectively.
 The bounding box surrounds the object of interest in the image.
 Each bounding box is associated with a specific class label that identifies the type of object it encloses.
-3. Labeling Objects:During the annotation process, an annotator manually draws bounding boxes around the objects in the image using specialized annotation tools or software.
+3. Labeling Objects: During the annotation process, an annotator manually draws bounding boxes around the objects in the image using specialized annotation tools or software.
 The annotator also assigns class labels to each bounding box, indicating the type of object it represents (e.g., car, person, dog, etc.).

 ![elephant](https://github.com/farastu-who/GIS-DL/assets/34352153/b610810d-2f98-4009-ae03-329fde156f93)